cncf/glossary/content/en/edge-computing.md

 As described above, for edge devices to be useful, they must do at least part of the processing and analyzing locally to provide near real-time feedback to users.
 This is achieved by shifting some storage and processing resources from the data center to where the data is generated: the edge device.
 Processed and unprocessed data is subsequently sent to the data center for further processing and storage.
-Efficiency is the primary driver of edge computing.
+In short, efficiency and speed are the primary drivers of edge computing.